EXHIBITIONS EVENTS PRESS FILMS FASHION CLIENTS ABOUT/CONTACT SHOP

 Today, the word "dream" is used in a variety of contexts, from aspirations and hopes to sleep experiences.
 But its roots in Old Norse culture provide a fascinating glimpse into the beliefs and practices of ancient peoples and remind us that the power of dreams has been recognized and valued across cultures and throughout history.

-When it comes to your aspirational dreams, follow them before it's too late.
+This installation deeply rooted in personal experiences.
+I used the human body as an inspirational expression of my mindset, layered new and old footage with a recorded sound to convay the obvious message.
+When it comes to aspirational dreams, follow yours before it's too late.
 Do not follow others' expectations.
 Live your life the way you want and make sure to surround yourself with like-minded individuals.
 Your actions determine who you are.
 You can choose your actions, you are unique, and you can achieve anything you want.